backstage/backstage/beps/0009-cli-modularization/README.md

 and make progress.
 -->

-1. CLI packaging, the ability to use this CLI outside of your local Backstage repo for personalized tasks.
+1. Distribution of your CLI, including compiling your CLI for different architectures.
+1. Module system for adding functionality across different plugins.

 ## Proposal